 How to Make Vegan Mozzarella Cheese

-Soak some cashews for a few hours in cold water, or for one hour in hot water.
+Soak a cup of cashews for a couple of hours in cold water, or for one hour in hot water.
 Discard the water and rinse the cashews.
 You can also soak them overnight if it’s more convenient.

 Place the cashews into a food processor or blender and add the juice of half a lemon, a dash of apple vinegar, a pinch of salt and a little water.